kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Hypselodoris infucata
 Tags	nudibranch 2014
 Desc	Many nudibranchs use their brightly colored bodies to warn potential predators that they are full of distasteful chemicals.
+This is an alternative defence mechanisms to a hard shell, which many other molluscs have instead.

 DSC03814.jpg